skv10/DTale-library-/README.md

 # EDA-library
-It is exploration regarding dtale.
+It is exploration regarding differernt Library of EDA.
+1).Dtale Library